 If you are currently on an Income-Based Repayment plan, your monthly payments will remain the same (unless you’ve recertified since these flexibilities began).

 If you are on a standard, graduated, or extended repayment plan, your payment amount may change based on your remaining balance and loan terms.

 Interest Waiver Questions

 How does the President’s announcement about waiving student loan interest affect my account?

 Even though your loans may not qualify for this option, we are committed to assisting you during these times of uncertainty.
-If you are struggling to make your payments during this time, please review the questions in the Repayment section of this FAQ.
+If you are struggling to make your payments during this time, please review the questions and answers below.

 How can I take advantage of the 0% interest waiver program if I have FFELP loans?

 You could consolidate your current FFELP loans into a Direct loan, which would make you eligible for the interest waiver.
 Please be advised that once the 0% interest waiver ends, the interest rate on your new consolidation loan may be higher than your current loans.
 Additionally, the general timeline for consolidation is up to 90 days.

 Do my loans qualify for a forbearance due to COVID-19?